plokko/firebase-php/README.md

 `composer require plokko\firebase-php`

 ## Usage
+All the calls on the API are made using a Firebase OAuth2.0 token, this token is generated using your ServiceAccount informations.
 ### Service Account
 To use the API you need to authenticate the requests with your service account: this is done by the `ServiceAccount` class that uses your Firebase ServiceAccount json credential file.